 Corporate Social Responsibility

 KLM has taken the initiative for Corporate Social Responsibility (CSR) in the airline sector.
 CSR is more than just a label for KLM.
 KLM and Air France together want to set the standard for an integrated approach in the airline sector.
 The CSR policy is directed at customers, employees and society.
 By signing the United Nation’s Global Compact, KLM has contributed to the UN Millennium Development Goals.
-In 2013, AIR FRANCE KLM was placed top of the Dow Jones Sustainability Indexes sector Airlines for the ninth consecutive year.
+In 2013, AIR FRANCE KLM was placed top of the Dow Jones Sustainability Indexes sector Airlines for the tenth consecutive year.
 AIR FRANCE KLM is also sector leader in the umbrella category Transport.

 Subsidiaries transavia.com and Martinair KLM subsidiary operates European scheduled and charter services in the ‘low cost, low fare’ market.
 Martinair is a cargo operator and, until the end of 2011, also a passenger operator in the international leisure market.
 KLM, transavia.com and Martinair supplement and strengthen each other in important areas.